Today’s subject is automatic chicken feeders.

 Remember that each hen will eat ½ cup of food each day.

-You will also need to consider why you need an automatic chicken feeder:
+You will also need to consider why you need one:

 - Is it to cut down on the number of times you refill the feeder?